 - A carefully planned curriculum

-- Effective classroom management
+- Effective classroom management (See also Learning and teaching policy, AfL guidelines)

 - Adult role-modelling

 - Playtime and lunchtime provision

-- Personalised programmes managed and led by the Inclusion Officer

-• Support from outside agencies
+- Personalised programmes managed and led by the Inclusion Officer - Support from outside agencies

 Curriculum and Classroom Management

 Alongside positive relationships, we are aware that good classroom organisation and effective teaching methods are key to good behaviour, and that the provision of a high quality curriculum incorporating interesting and challenging activities influences behaviour.
 A welcoming and secure classroom environment gives clear messages to the children about the extent to which they and their efforts are valued.